valentina893/cs351_fullstack_group_prj/README.md

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**
+I think we will try to use AWS.

 **Q8: How will you ensure your deployment is reliable and easy to update?**